stonerl/nova-fork-extension/README.md

 #### Attribution

-The Fork icon is borrowed from the Fork app.
+The Fork icon is borrowed from the Fork app and is property of Danil Pristupov.